 Boron Blue Diamonds from the Deep

-Boron blue diamonds: Diamonds are valued for their lustre and sparkle, making them precious commodities.
-Creating the beautiful diamond jewels that people adore as betrothal or pure indulgence symbols is a complex and lengthy process.
+Boron blue diamonds: Diamonds are valued for their luster and sparkle, making them precious commodities.
+Creating the beautiful diamond jewels people adore as betrothal or pure indulgence symbols is a complex and lengthy process.
 Some diamonds are rarer than others.
-Believe it or not, Boron is the trace element that gives some rare diamonds a blue colour – the story of the Hope diamond is one such beneficiary of Boron’s colour.
+Believe it or not, Boron is the trace element that gives some rare diamonds a blue color – the story of the Hope diamond is one such beneficiary of Boron’s color.

 What are Diamonds